aes5001/5GIIK-testbed/README.md

 # Virtualized Infrastructure Manager (VIM) deployment (OpenStack)

-Usually deploying OpenStack is not straight forward as it seems in the first step.
-You need to deal with multiple problems.
-It is strongly recommended to use a server with high capacity in terms of RAM and CPUs in order to avoid possible further problems.
-One of the possible procedures to deploy OpenStack is to install all-in-one implementations.
-In the following, the procedures are explained.
+In the following, the procedures of deploying all-in-one openstack implementation are explained.
 First prepare a server with the minimum requirements such as at least 64GB of RAM, 100GB of storage, and 7 CPUs.
 You need to install the Minimal version of CentOS7 Linux distribution in order to be able to run OpenStack on top of it.

-After installation you execute following commands on your CentOS7 server in order to update your system:
+After installation, update your CentOS7 server.

 ```
 yum install epel-release
 yum update
 ```

-The same as the OSM, for accessing the CentOS7 server remotely, simply execute the following commands on your server:
+For accessing remotely to your VIM.

 ```
 sudo yum –y install openssh-server openssh-clients
 sudo systemctl status sshd
 ```

-Now your CentOS7 server is ready for OpenStack installation.
-RDO project is one possible solution for deploying all-in-one OpenStack.
-However, you should modify some procedures for avoiding possible errors that may occur during installation.

-First of all, execute the following commands to turn off NetworkManager and Firewall on your server and enable normal Networking:
+Begin the installation process by executing the following commands to turn off NetworkManager and Firewall on your server and enable normal Networking.

 ```
 sudo systemctl disable firewalld NetworkManager
 sudo systemctl enable network
 ```

-For development purposes, it is recommended to disable SELINUX on your server.
+Disable SELINUX on your CentOS7 server.

 ```
 sed -i s/^SELINUX=.*$/SELINUX=permissive/ /etc/selinux/config
 ```

 Then if your environment is a non-English locale, change it by adding the following in your /etc/environment.
+Then reboot your server.

 ```
 LANG=en_US.utf-8
 LC_ALL=en_US.utf-8
 ```

-At this point, it is better to reboot your server.
-After your server is relaunched, you are able to start the OpenStack installation.
-The current and stable version of the RDO solution for OpenStack installation is stein.
-So, execute the following commands in order to install the required repositories on your server.
+At this point execute the following commands in order to install the required repositories on your server for openstack-stein version.

 ```
 sudo yum update -y